yz-cnsdqz/NavTrimesh/README.md

 - The `random` mode: In each triangle, we randomly select a point as the sub-target.
 Therefore, the produced path is not deterministic.
 This can increase the diversity.
 On the other hand, the path may not be short.
 - The `on_edge` mode: The sub-target points are located on triangle edges, and are determined by projecting the target/current location to that edge.
 The produced path is shorter than `random`, but is still not global-optimal.
+- The `on_edge_random` mode: Similar to `on_edge`, but the location on the edge is determined by the weighted average between the projections of the current/target location, with a random weight.

 ## examples